55Honey/Acore_Sortmachine/README.md

 - Run the worldserver standalone.
 Do **not** have players on the server.
 Do not have anything active which could potentially create items.
 - Type `.sortguid` into the console (recommended) or optionaly on an ingame client with sufficient rights.
-- Bring time.
-Local tests on a modern i9 with ssd ran for a split of a second with 1000guids while running this on a remote vps with hdd took 8 hours for ~1mil guids

 ## Settings in the .lua file: